 - CPU Used - The CPU usage in MHz (rounded to the nearest 100MHz) of the game server.

 - RAM Used - The memory usage in MB (rounded to the nearest 100MB) of the game server.

 - Disk Used - The storage taken by the game server (serverfiles directory) of the game server.

 Gathering information on the server hardware being used to host a Game Server.
 This provides useful stats on the sorts of hardware game server admins are deciding to use.

 - CPU - Gathers the CPU Manufacturer and Model.

 - RAM - Total server RAM.

 - Disk Space - Total server disk space.

-The country of origin is show identifying where in the world LinuxGSM is being used.
+The country of origin is shown identifying where in the world LinuxGSM is being used.

-LinuxGSM Stats uses Google Analytics to collect information to allow Daniel Gibbs to get an idea of which game servers and distros are popular identify system requirements for game servers and know the sort of servers game server admins are using.
+LinuxGSM Stats uses Google Analytics (GA-4) event-driven API to collect information to allow Daniel Gibbs to get an idea of which game servers and distros are popular identify system requirements for game servers and know the sort of servers game server admins are using.